Sikee18/Sikee18/README.md

 - 📊 Currently learning Data Science & ML techniques
 - 🔧 Building projects that leverage AI and modern frameworks
 - 📚 Always learning and sharing my tech journey
+- 📈 Learning how to analyze data and extract meaningful insights
+- 🗄️ Working with SQL and structured data for analytics use cases
+- 📊 Exploring data visualization tools to present insights clearly

 ## 🛠 Tech Stack